AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction

 \subsubsection{Human Evaluation}

-For human evaluations, we hire three proficient English speakers as judges to evaluate output quality on the following aspects: \textbf{Appropriateness}-measures if an output is clear, readable and logical consistent; \textbf{Content Richness}-represents the amount of informative talking points; and \textbf{Overall Quality}.
+For human evaluations, we hire three proficient English speakers as judges to evaluate output quality.
+Following prior research~\cite{hua-etal-2019-argument-generation,hua-etal-2021-dyploc}, we evaluate on the following aspects: \textbf{Appropriateness}-measures if an output is clear, readable and logical consistent; \textbf{Content Richness}-represents the amount of informative talking points; and \textbf{Overall Quality}.
 Given an input proposition and several model outputs, the judges are asked to rank the outputs according to each aspect.
-In addition, we ask the judges to identify \textbf{valid} counterarguments of high quality, disregarding relative rankings.~\footnote{Detailed guidelines are in Appendix~\ref{sec:human_eval_details}.} We select 30 random instances for evaluation.
+In addition, we ask the judges to identify \textbf{Valid} counterarguments of high quality, focusing on the intrinsic merits of an output as a standalone, compelling argument, rather than its relative ranking against others.
+We select 30 random instances for evaluation.
+More details and the guidelines are in Appendix~\ref{sec:human_eval_details}.